 That is a success, for sure.
-What about an example of a challenge, like something that’s maybe top of mind now or something that is more persistent?
+What about an example of a challenge?
+Something that’s maybe top of mind now or something that is more persistent?

 It’s just really hard to manage a bunch of different students with different levels of knowledge.
 There’s a lot of troubleshooting things when you’re dealing with computers and having students work at their own pace.
 It would sound like a good idea to go over these troubleshooting things, but then other kids were getting bored, because they didn’t have those troubleshooting problems.
 It’s just really hard that some kids are asking you where to put the URL and then other kids are having more complex problems with a code or something.

 For me, it’s just really hard to level the playing field in a way that’s not boring some students and over the head of some other students.
 I went to a Code.org training last summer, and they did this paired programming thing, which I’m sure I’d heard about a million times, but until I did it myself I didn’t really see the benefit of it.
 I do that in my class a lot, and I try to be real thoughtful when I pair the students.
 Sometimes I pair them to have one student be a leader, and sometimes I pair them for two students at the same level, depending on the student and how they’re able to deal with failure and frustration.